managedcloudservices_7_1920x540

 The entire supervisory board currently meets this requirement; Paul Neumann and Josef Blazicek have a particularly in-depth understanding of sustainability issues.
 For years, the two gentlemen have been addressing sustainability issues in their respective functions as CEO of UIAG and long-term member of various supervisory boards.
 These issues are becoming increasingly important, especially in the financial sector and for investors in general, not least in view of the »European Green Deal« and, particularly, the EU Taxonomy Regulation.

-Added to which, sustainability has been occupying a key role in the corporate culture and strategy of All for One Group for many years already, and is increasingly gaining in importance.
-In addition, extended legal requirements, such as the Supply Chain Sourcing Obligations Act [Lieferkettensorgfaltspflichtengesetz, LkSG] and the upcoming EU Corporate Sustainability Due Diligence Directive (CSDD) as well as the EU Regulation regarding corporate sustainability reporting (CSRD), influence the importance of sustainability aspects.
+Added to which, sustainability has already been occupying a key role in the corporate culture and strategy of All for One Group for many years and is increasingly gaining in importance.
+In addition, extended legal requirements, such as the Act on Corporate Due Diligence in Supply Chaina [Lieferkettensorgfaltspflichtengesetz, LkSG] and the upcoming EU Corporate Sustainability Due Diligence Directive (CSDD) as well as the EU Regulation regarding corporate sustainability reporting (CSRD), influence the importance of sustainability aspects.

-Against this background, the employee representatives on the supervisory board of All for One Group SE, Maria Caldarelli (Executive Director Legal & Integrity) and André Krüger (Senior Industry Alliance Manager), deal continuously with these issues as part of their normal work for the Company.
+Against this background, the employee representatives on the supervisory board of All for One Group SE, Maria Caldarelli (Executive Director Legal & Integrity) and André Krüger (Head of Ecosystem Management), deal continuously with these issues as part of their normal work for the Company.

 When proposing candidates for election to the supervisory board, the supervisory board generally considers an age limit of 70 years at the time of election.
 In the case of nominations for re-election of a supervisory board member, an age limit of 75 years at the time of re-election applies as a general rule.